What are FXS and FXO ports? What are they used for?

 Editor’s Note: This article was originally posted in October 2015 and has been fully updated for accuracy and comprehensiveness in June 2018.

 If you are researching into deploying a VoIP Telephony System on your own for the first time, you are probably seeing FXS and FXO acronyms all over the place.
-When you’re new to VoIP and learning it can be very difficult.
-Hopefully I can help to make a little sense of FXS/FXO for you.
+When you’re new to VoIP learning it can be very difficult.
+Hopefully, we can help to make a little sense of FXS/FXO for you.

 FXS is an RJ11 port that connects internally to an analog office phone or fax machine.
 Think of the S as meaning a station or a cubicle.
 Any FXS port is going to connect to an analog DEVICE and the cable from the port to the device will never leave the building.

-In the event of failure, the most critical phone systems should have a failover feature so phone calls or faxes may continue during the down time.
+In the event of failure, the most critical phone systems should have a failover feature so phone calls or faxes may continue during the downtime.
 You can still make telephone calls via the POTS line.
-Also, you can use the FXO port to make free local calls on your POTS line.
+Also, you can use the FXO port to make free local calls on your PSTN line.